aws/aws-cdk-rfcs/text/0001-cdk-update.md

 or by running continuously and monitoring the input files.

-For supported construct types (see list, below) the update command will identify assets whose content has changed since the last time the CDK application was deployed, and then publish them to their asset storage medium.
-It will then use AWS SDK commands to directly modify the CDK resources to use the new asset paths.
-The update command acts on one or more stacks in the application, and will only perform the shortcut if all changes are updateable.
+For supported construct types (see list, below) the update command will identify assets or other stack resources that have changed since the last time the CDK application was deployed, and update them in-place according to their types.

-A stack is "updateable" if the stack is explicitly marked as updateable, and it contains resources supported by the update process.
-At this time, only Lambda Functions and ECS Services are supported, however more resource types will be added to this list in the future.

-At a high level, `accelerate` operates by reading the current state of the stack, performing a stack diff on it, and if the stack is different only in resources supported by update plugins, running those in lieu of a full deployment.
+Assets will be uploaded to their storage medium.
+The CDK will then use AWS SDK commands to directly modify the stack resources in-place to synchronize them with your local code.
+The accelerate command can act on one or more stacks in the application.

-#### Running Update
+#### Usage

 To run a one-shot update, you can invoke the `cdk deploy --accelerated` command on some or all of your stacks: